kriho/haf/README.md

 ## Localization
 The framework provides a localization suite that provides everything that is needed to localize real-world applications while supporting a live switching of cultures.
-The `LocalizationService` provides a [gettext](https://www.gnu.org/software/gettext/) interface for resolving a translated text.
+The `ILocalizationService` provides a [gettext](https://www.gnu.org/software/gettext/) interface for resolving a translated text.
 The service is used to register `ILocalizationProvider` instances that provide translations.
 The `SystemLocalizationProvider` simply returns the original ids and thus provides the english translations.
 Use the included `PoFileLocalizationProvider` to provide translations via po files.
 ```
 this.Description = localizationService.GetText("Select folder that contains movies");
 ```